spelkdev/lobbysystem/README.md

-© Copyright by spelkdev
+#© Copyright by spelkdev.
-\nYou are NOT allowed to use this code for your self.
+You are NOT allowed to use this code for your self.